kreijack/bombrowser/tests/TESTS.md

 - press the right mouse button on the first entry
 - select the "Diff from" command.

-Expected results: The "BOMBrowser" error dialog is showed; this dialog says "The item is not in an assembly".
+Expected results: The "BOMBrowser: select date" dialog is showed; this dialog contains a list of 810037 codes.

 Passed: [X]